 Introduction

-GUID 5101 supplements GUID 5100 by providing guidance on audit of information security aspects.
+GUID 5101 supplements GUID 5100 by providing guidance on audit of information security.
 The guidance laid out in this GUID is consistent with the Fundamental Principles of Public Sector Auditing (ISSAI 100) as well as with the Compliance Audit Principles (ISSAI 400).

 The transition to computerised information systems and electronic processing of information by auditees in the public sector makes it imperative for SAIs to develop appropriate capacity to audit controls related to information systems.
 As part of the audit of information systems, there is a need to ensure that controls to maintain confidentiality, integrity and availability of information systems and data (i.e. information security) have been designed and applied by auditees.